Netherton Goods station

 Netherton Goods station or Netherton Depot was a railway public freight facility located between Neilston railway station and Patterton railway station just west of the proposed site of Lyoncross railway station, East Renfrewshire, Scotland.
-Netherton Goods served the industrial and agricultural requirements for transportation in the vicinity, with the town of Arthurlie not far away, sitting on and near to country lanes to Neilston, Arthurlie and Barrhead.
-Netherton, Glanderston, Balgraystone and Dyke Farms were located nearby.
+Netherton Goods served the industrial and agricultural requirements for transportation in the vicinity, with the town of Arthurlie not far away, sitting on and near country lanes to Neilston, Arthurlie, and Barrhead.
+Netherton, Glanderston, Balgraystone, and Dyke Farms were located nearby.
 Netherton Goods was close to Lyoncross Junction between the Lanarkshire and Ayrshire Railway and the Paisley and Barrhead District Railway near Balgray Reservoir.

 Although a seemingly remote location today the facility would have had freight transport business in the form of lime for the fields, cattle, horse and sheep movements, milk and cheese delivery, mining and quarrying related items, etc.

 Infrastructure

-The OS maps of 1911 shows a fairly basic infrastructure with the double track main line and a single siding running off to branch twice, one siding running to a loading dock and a single siding running to a shorter second loading and unloading area.
+The OS maps of 1911 show a fairly basic infrastructure with the double track main line and a single siding running off to branch twice, one siding running to a loading dock, and a single siding running to a shorter second loading and unloading area.
 The access point was from Springhill Road, just across from the road overbridge.
 A signal box was not present and only a possible ground frame and a lone signal post at the siding are shown.
-A weighing machine is shown and the demolition rubble of this brick structure were still visible in 2016.
+A weighing machine is shown and the demolition rubble of this brick structure was still visible in 2016.
 In 1958 the tracks were still in situ.

 History

-Opened by the Lanarkshire and Ayrshire Railway 1903, then joining the Caledonian Railway it became part of the London Midland and Scottish Railway during the Grouping of 1923.
+Opened by the Lanarkshire and Ayrshire Railway in 1903, then joining the Caledonian Railway it became part of the London Midland and Scottish Railway during the Grouping of 1923.

 Netherton Goods station lay on the line that ran towards Neilston and Uplawmoor and then onwards to eventually reach a terminus at Ardrossan Montgomerie Pier railway station.
 It was supervised by staff at Neilston railway station.